 It was identified that the overall intent of the Operations Plan was being followed.
-Documentation that the Operations Plan was being followed in a method "...to ensure that the design, construction, operation, and maintenance of the CCR unit is consistent with recognized and generally accepted good engineering standards" in accordance with the CCR Rule was for the most part verified.
+Documentation that the Operations Plan was being followed in a method "...to ensure that the design, construction, operation, and maintenance of the CCR unit is consistent with recognized and generally accepted good engineering standards" in accordance with the CCR Rule.

-Operating control measure Items 1 through 9, 10, 11&12 (DTE records and contractor work sheet and Job Hazard Analysis (JHA) documents), 13 and 14 from above were verified during the 2017 annual inspection or with documents submitted and reviewed after that inspection.
+Operating control measure Items 1 through 9, 10, 11 & 12 (DTE records and contractor work sheet and Job Hazard Analysis (JHA) documents), 13 and 14 from above were verified during the 2020 and previous 2019 and 2018 annual inspections or with documents submitted and reviewed after those inspections.
 Those items appeared to be compliant with the Landfill Development Plan.
-It was not known if any new contractor employees were added to the landfill work force.
 There is a full-time DTE guard shack or building near the entrance of the Landfill and the Landfill is surrounded by security fencing and locked gates.